The Psychology of Upselling: Why Customers Say Yes

 | $200 order | $50.00 | $20 - $50 |

 Shopify tip: Look at your average order value.
-If your AOV is $65, your ideal upsell product should be priced between $7 and $16.
-Review your top upsell products and check if they fall in this range.
-If they're consistently above 25%, test a different product.
+If your AOV is $65, your best upsell sits between $7 and $16.
+Pull up your top upsell products and check.
+If they keep landing above 25%, swap in something smaller and test it.

-The sweet spot: Upsell offers priced at 10-25% of the original order value.
-Below 10%, too small.
-Above 25%, acceptance drops.
-Match your upsell product to your AOV.
+The sweet spot: Price your upsell at 10 to 25% of the order.
+Below 10%, too small to matter.
+Above 25%, the yes gets hard.
+Match the add-on to your AOV.

 Loss Aversion: "Complete the Look" Beats "Buy More Stuff"